material-motion/material-motion/specifications/motion_family/springs.md

 Supported plans: `SpringTo`, `ConfigureSpring`.

-This performer uses springs to pull the target property's current value towards the last-provided destination.
+Use springs to pull the target property's current value towards the last-provided destination.

 Create state required to simulate a spring when an `AnchoredSpring` is provided for a new property.